tdavchev/tdavchev.github.io/_publications/2016-09-01-modelling_entailment.md

 ---
-title: "Modelling Entailment with Neural Networks"
+title: "Modelling Entailment with Neural Networks."
 collection: publications
 permalink: /publication/2016-09-01-modelling_entailment
 excerpt: 'Sentence classification is currently among the unresolved challenges of Natural Language Understanding and Machine Learning.
 In this thesis we focus on modelling entailment relations which can be considered as a sub-problem of sentence classification.